Recipe Overview

 Potato IQ

-They make a great side dish.
-Serve roasted potatoes with baked salmon or parmesan baked cod.
+Side dish: Serve roasted potatoes with baked salmon or parmesan baked cod.
 They go great with grilled steak or chicken, too.
 I often make them as a side with sautéed pork tenderloin with apples and onions.

 Ingredient Notes

-- Kosher Salt: Coarse salt is great for roasting because it gives nice little pops of flavor.
-Fine salt is okay but you’ll want to use a bit less.
+- Kosher Salt & Coarsely Ground Black Pepper: Coarse salt is great for roasting because it gives nice little pops of flavor.
+If you use fine salt, use a little less.

-How To Make The Crispiest Potatoes
+How To Make The Best Crispy Potatoes

-- SOAK your potato chunks in cold water.
+SOAK your potato chunks in cold water.
 This removes some of the starch and helps get them super duper crispy.
 Soak them at least one hour.

-- DRY the potatoes after draining them.
+DRY the potatoes after draining them.
 And then dry them a little more.
 Water = Steam = Soggy = BAD BAD BAD.
 I use a lint-free cotton kitchen towel.
 Paper towels are fine, too.
 Toss the potatoes with oil and seasonings once they’re dry.

 Possible Recipe Variations